SudeepSanthosh/SudeepSanthosh/README.md

 ### Hey All!😁 👋

-- 👨‍💻 I’m doing my B.Tech in Computer Science from Model Engineering College,Thrikakkara,Kochi.
+- 👨‍💻 I’m doing my B.Tech in Computer Science and Engineering from Model Engineering College, Thrikakkara, Kochi.
 - 🌱 Current topics of interest: Data Science and ML
-- 😄 Always willing to learn 🙂
+- 😄 Always willing to learn
-- 💬 Ask me about Fitness 💪🏼
 - 📫 How to reach me: 123sudeepsangeeth@gmail.com
-- ⚡ Fun fact: I am a mallu.. for real 😂
+- ⚡ Ctrl + S: Saving worlds one line at a time.